-Fenrir will set course for the field Vigrid (Old Norse: Vígríðr), where it will meet up with its siblings to fight the gods.
+Fenrir will set a course for the field Vigrid (Old Norse: Vígríðr), where it will meet up with its siblings to fight the gods.
 While walking towards the doom of the world, Flames will burn from his eyes and nostrils, and its enormous mouth will be wide open, the lower jaw will touch the earth, and the upper jaw will touch the sky.

 During this final battle, Odin (Old Norse: Óðinn) will fight Fenrir, which will result in his death when Fenrir shallows him.
 Vidar will avenge his father by placing his legendary shoe in its mouth, and one of his hands on its upper jaw, resulting in him tearing the wolf’s jaws apart.

 Fenrir in modern pop culture

 In the Harry Potter universe by J.K.
 Rowling, an inspired version of Fenrir appears as a werewolf by the name Fenrir Greyback.
 Its first appearance is in the 6th movie released in 2009, Harry Potter and the Half-Blood Prince.
 Its second appearance is in the 7th movie released in 2010, Harry Potter and the Deathly Hallows.